 Insurance and Rate FAQ's

-Why is Unconstipated Kids LLC not enrolled with any insurance?
+Why is Unconstipated Kids not enrolled with any insurance?

 Can I bill my insurance for reimbursement of my out-of-pocket expenses?